 Individual and Group Lessons

-Registration letters for Individual Lessons, Suzuki and Music Therapy will be sent to student home addresses.
+Registration letters for Individual Lessons, Suzuki and Music Therapy were sent to student home addresses.

-Programs continuing Online Instruction in the Fall Semester (September through January) include:
+Programs continuing Online Instruction in the Spring Semester (February through June) include:

 - Individual Lessons*